Project Pacific – VMworld 2019 Deep Dive Updates

 For the Supervisor Cluster, we will release patches with vSphere and you simply apply them through VUM (VMware Update Manager) which will also go through a rolling upgrade mechanism of your ESXi hosts.

 From a networking perspective, NSX is used at the Supervisor Cluster layer.
-There is an L4 Load Balancer built on the NSX Edge, fronting the control plane so that if one master goes down, it doesn’t impact access.
+There is an L4 Load Balancer built on the NSX Edge, fronting the control plane so that if one control plane node goes down, it doesn’t impact access.
 It also means that if there is any maintenance tasks or upgrades going on in the system, once again access to the control plane is not impacted.
 There is also a Distributed Load Balancer across all hosts to act as a kube-proxy for Pod-to-Pod east-west traffic.
 Here is an excellent diagram on Supervisor Cluster networking taken from HBI1452BE session:

 Now I haven’t included anything regarding what the Guest Clusters are using for networking.
 This was not covered in the deep dive that I could see, so it may well be something that is still being worked on.